devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Figure 28: Possible Project Directory Structure_

 I would also recommend splitting up the UI directory into pages and widgets.
 This way you have the highest level of your interface in one place.
-Suri combines the repository and data directory into one, this also a perfectly valid option.
+Suri combines the repository- and data-directory into one, this also a perfectly valid option.

 # 500-Conclusion
 ## Introduction
 So, you've made it.
 This is the final chapter of the guide.
-I will use this chapter ro reflect on the guide, evaluate it's strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
+I will use this chapter to reflect on the guide, evaluate it's strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
 I will also take this opportunity to share my personal opinion of the current state of the Flutter Framework [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/).
 That being said, the guide has already been quite opinionated up until now.

 ## Evaluation of the Guide
 I am pretty happy with how the guide turned out.
 I managed to find a diverse range of sources for most of the topics I wanted to cover.
 I kept close to the _informal_, _from developer for developer_-style of the original Angular guide [[@ambuludiCapgeminiAngularGuide2019]](https://github.com/devonfw/devon4ng) and I think it reads pretty well.
 The guide did end up being a bit longer then I planned (~50 A4 pages without figures and references).
 If I would write it again, I would choose a more narrow and clear scope for what the guide should include.
 For example, I might have excluded or shortened chapter [1 The Flutter Framework][framework] and instead focused even more on chapter [2 Architecting a Flutter App][architecture].
 I would have also liked to include more scientific sources on Flutter.
 But as it is still such a new Framework, next to no scientific research has so far been conducted on it.
 As of the writing of this guide there has not been a single publication on the Flutter Framework though IEEE [[@ieeeIEEEXploreDigital1963]](https://ieeexplore.ieee.org/Xplore/home.jsp) or ACM [[@acmACMDigitalLibrary1947]](https://dl.acm.org/).